Robert Wheeler Rand: Professional career

 Over the course of his career, Rand authored approximately 250 scientific papers and chapters, presented almost four hundred scientific lectures around the world, and wrote and edited several books, including: Intraspinal Tumors in Childhood (1960), Microsurgical Neuroanatomy Atlas (1967), Cryosurgery (1968), and three editions of Microneurosurgery (1969, 1978, 1985).
 He also holds a number of patents.

-He created and performed numerous previously un-described surgeries on the brain including a new approach to the removal of acoustic tumors that spared vital nerves for facial muscle function which had been routinely sacrificed in older techniques.
+He created and performed numerous previously undescribed surgeries on the brain including a new approach to the removal of acoustic tumors that spared vital nerves for facial muscle function which had been routinely sacrificed in older techniques.
 Rand personally performed over 2,000 surgeries for the treatment of Parkinson's Disease in which he used cryosurgery and selectively froze portions of the thalamus.
 Tremors were either relieved substantially or completely eliminated in many cases.
 Rand also utilized cryosurgery to treat thousands of patients with tumors of the pituitary gland via a procedure termed Stereotactic Cryohypopyhysectomy.

 In 1957, he and his colleague Theodore Kurze were the first to introduce the surgical microscope into neurosurgical procedures.
 In the years that followed, the use of the microscope became ubiquitous in neurosurgery, giving rise to a new subspecialty within the field - microneurosurgery.

 In 1975, in conjunction with the scientists at the Stanford Linear Accelerator Center (SLAC) in Palo Alto, California, Rand developed a Superconducting Magnet which would hold a liquid silicone-iron compound in position deep within the brain while it solidified, thus obliterating blood vessel malformations which could not be accessed by traditional surgical methods.
 This technique, called Stereotactic Ferrothrombosis of Aneurysms with a Super-conduction Magnet, was groundbreaking for its time.